To order scripts ISBN 978-1-873855-34-8

 Eighteen years later, the finder and the foundling marry.
 But the circumstances and results of this union lead to a clash of wills - and more.

-Adapted by John Owen Smith, and directed by Steve White, the play ran at a number of local venues during both September 2000 and September 2001 — photos— poster
+Adapted by John Owen Smith, and directed by Steve White, the play ran at a number of local venues during both September 2000 and September 2001, and again in 2013 — photos— poster

 The play is designed to be performed 'in promenade' with a minimum of scenery.
 It is also designed to be portable, allowing for easy touring to many different types of venue.Suitable for the family — Click here to see details of play and sample scene